janvierja/moderncpp/README.md

       auto result = add_none(10);
       assert(result == 10);    // OK: '0' was used and assigned to 'x'
      ```
-   - Simple capture by-reference of the current object
+   - Simple capture by-reference of the current object <a name="capture-by-ref-current-obj"></a>
    -
      _Syntax:_